INFER : Learning Implicit Neural Frequency Response Fields for Confined Car Cabin: Introduction

+Recent advances in neural implicit representations (INRs)~\cite{molaei2023implicit,zhang2025neural} have enabled continuous, resolution-agnostic modeling of complex fields from sparse measurements.
+In acoustics, extensions such as Neural Acoustic Fields (NAF)~\cite{luo2022learning}, INRAS~\cite{su2022inras}, and AV-NeRF~\cite{liang2023av} learn emitter-receiver transfer functions by predicting \emph{time-domain impulse responses}.
+However, impulse-response modeling, which treats each frequency component uniformly, is a mismatched parameterization for many practical pipelines: practitioners typically require \emph{frequency responses} (magnitude and phase) for equalization, crossover design, and perceptually relevant rendering.
+Moreover, in compact resonant spaces, the signal is dominated by sharp spectral structure (modes, cancellations, and crossover-induced artifacts), and small phase errors can be perceptually salient, especially at low frequencies~\cite{blauert1997spatial}.

+These observations suggest a frequency-first alternative: \emph{learn acoustic frequency response fields directly}.
+While frequency-domain representations have been used in specific audio tasks~\citep{lee2023neural,di2024neural}, existing neural acoustic field methods do not learn \emph{continuous, spatially conditioned} frequency response fields end-to-end; instead, they predict time-domain responses and only subsequently transform or aggregate them.
+Predicting each frequency bin independently provides three concrete advantages for real world settings.
+First, it targets the quantities used downstream, enabling reconstruction with sharp spectral features and modal resonances that are often blurred in time-domain formulations.
+Second, it supports \emph{band-aware} supervision: unreliable regions (e.g., hardware crossover bands) can be downweighted, while perceptually critical components, including phase-sensitive low frequencies~\cite{oxenham2018we}, can be emphasized.
+Third, it enables principled physical regularization in the spectral domain, where causality constraints naturally couple attenuation and phase delay.

-\paragraph{} We propose \textbf{\systemname{}} ({\bf I}mplicit {\bf N}eural {\bf F}r{\bf e}quency {\bf R}esponse fields), the first implicit neural representation framework that learns a frequency-domain acoustic field inside confined environments using a fully spectral modeling pipeline.
-Our formulation couples a differentiable frequency-domain renderer with a complex-valued neural network that predicts the frequency response field conditioned on emitter location, receiver location, and their direction.
-We propose a novel frequency-specific spectral weighting for both phase and amplitude, enabling perceptual and hardware-aware loss design.
-Finally, we introduce physically grounded consistency constraints derived from Kramers–Kronig relations to regularize the joint behavior of attenuation and phase delay, leading to more interpretable and physically plausible reconstructions.
-Our approach delivers consistent performance boosts across the spectrum, outperforming the closest baseline by 39\% in magnitude error and 51\% in phase error on average (Table~\ref{tab:perfreq-by-method}).
-These gains reflect both spectral fidelity and directional accuracy, and are visually evident in Fig.~\ref{fig:Setup_with_result}.
+We propose \textbf{\systemname{}} ({\bf I}mplicit {\bf N}eural {\bf F}r{\bf e}quency {\bf R}esponse fields), a neural implicit representation framework that learns continuous, complex-valued \emph{frequency response fields} conditioned on emitter/receiver positions and orientations.
+Our formulation couples a differentiable frequency-domain renderer with a complex-valued network that predicts spatially varying frequency responses.
+We introduce perceptual and hardware-aware spectral supervision via frequency-specific weighting for both magnitude and phase.
+Finally, we impose a physics-based Kramers--Kronig consistency constraint~\cite{waters2005causality} that regularizes the joint behavior of attenuation and phase delay, yielding more interpretable and physically plausible reconstructions.
+We evaluate \systemname{} on standard room-scale benchmarks (MeshRIR, RAF) and on real car cabin measurements (our confined-space evaluation), where it outperforms strong time- and hybrid-domain baselines by 39\% in magnitude error and 51\% in phase error on average (Tables~\ref{tab:perfreq-mag-by-method} and~\ref{tab:perfreq-phase-by-method} ), with qualitative gains shown in Fig.~\ref{fig:Setup_with_result}.